 Diversity and Inclusion

-The Peace Corps emphasizes professional behavior and cross-cultural sensitivity among Volunteers and within their communities to help integration and achieve successful service.
-As a Volunteer and representative of the United States, you are responsible both for sharing the diversity of U.S. culture (yours and other Americans’) with your host country national counterparts, and also for learning from your host country’s diversity.
+The Peace Corps emphasizes professional behavior and intercultural sensitivity among Volunteers and within their communities to support integration.
+As a Volunteer and representative of the United States, you are responsible for sharing the diversity of U.S. culture (your own and that of other U.S. Americans) with your Malawian community and also for learning about Malawi’s diverse cultures.

-To ease the transition to life in your host country, you may need to make some temporary, yet fundamental, compromises in how you present yourself as an American and as an individual, and will need to develop techniques and personal strategies for coping with these limitations.
-During pre-service training, staff will provide training on how to adapt personal choices and behavior to be respectful of the host country culture, and will be available for ongoing support.
+To ease the transition to life in a new country, you may need to develop techniques and personal strategies for adapting to the Malawian cultural context.
+During pre-service training, staff will provide training on how to adapt personal choices and behavior to be respectful of Malawian culture and will be available for ongoing support.

 What Might a Volunteer Face?

-Distinct roles and responsibilities are expected to be fulfilled by men and women in Malawian culture and gender stereotypes will likely be considered traditional by most Americans.
-Female Volunteers may often meet extremely conservative attitudes regarding gender equality.
-Likewise, the behavior of female Volunteers is more often scrutinized and criticized than that of their male peers.
+There are distinct roles and responsibilities that men and women are expected to fulfill based on the social norms of Malawian culture.
+These gender norms may be considered “traditional” by most U.S. Americans.
+Female Volunteers may experience very conservative attitudes regarding gender equality.
+Likewise, the behaviors of female Volunteers may be more scrutinized and criticized than those of their male peers.
 Women and men in Malawi are not considered adults until they marry and have children.
-This being the case, Volunteers should expect curiosity from host country friends regarding their marital status and whether or not they have children.
+This being the case, Volunteers should expect curiosity regarding their marital status and whether or not they have children.
 Although the Peace Corps emphasizes understanding and sensitivity of other cultures, it may be necessary to occasionally explain why you believe something or behave a certain way.
 This dialogue, when conducted in a mutually respectful manner, can help us understand and value each other across differences.